Orcomp/Blog/docs/why_ditto.md

 - Searchable content
 - Can be hosted on github pages

-All these rquirements have been met by [ditto](https://github.com/chutsu/ditto).
+All these requirements have been met by [ditto](https://github.com/chutsu/ditto).
 I really like how simple and easy it is to setup and use.
 To find out more visit their [documentation page](http://chutsu.github.io/ditto/).

 What I find interesting is that I have always been disatisfied with the 'blog' offerings, and could never quite put my fingure on "why" until recently.